Last compiled: 2023-09-05 15:26:25.305239

 shape = "Type of drive train")

-In the plot above, I mapped cty
+In the plot above, I mapped cty to both x-axis and size,

-to y-axis and color.
+and hwy to y-axis and color.
 The R runs and produces the

 messy graph due to redundant information.
 This is not advised - mapping